Archaeological Museum of São Miguel de Odrinhas

 ARCHAEOLOGICAL MUSEUM OF SÃO MIGUEL DE ODRINHAS

-Located just 11 kilometres (7 mi) from Sintra in the village of São Miguel de Odrinhas is a fascinating assemblage of ancient artefacts.
-The museum sits next to a former Roman villa dating back to the 1st century AD.
-Since the 16th century, the items in this collection have been carefully preserved.
-It showcases a rich and diverse history spanning over two millennia, highlighting the succession of cultures in the region.
-The museum houses Portugal's largest collection of Roman epigraphy, featuring approximately 200 stone tablets inscribed with Latin, Visigothic, and Medieval scripts.
+Situated just 11 kilometres (7 mi) away from Sintra in the village of São Miguel de Odrinhas, lies a captivating collection of ancient artifacts.
+Adjacent to a former Roman villa dating back to the 1st century AD, this museum has meticulously preserved items since the 16th century.
+It offers a captivating journey through more than two millennia of rich and diverse history, showcasing the succession of cultures in the region.

 THE MUSEUM